tensorflow/models/privacy/README.md

 ## Dependencies

-This model uses `tensorflow` to perform numerical computations associated with machine learning models, as well as common Python libraries like: `numpy`, `scipy`, and `six`.
+This model uses `TensorFlow` to perform numerical computations associated with machine learning models, as well as common Python libraries like: `numpy`, `scipy`, and `six`.
 Instructions to install these can be found in their respective documentations.